The unglamorous lives of business travellers in Asia

 Besides, who wants to be bogged down by such obligations when you’re absorbing a fresh environment, meeting new people, and experiencing a different culture?

-If you think it’s not that difficult asking for a receipt every time, consider this.
-Business travellers have to write up an expense report detailing each transaction — especially the big ones.
+If you think it’s not that difficult to ask for a receipt every time, consider this.
+Business travelers have to write up an expense report detailing each transaction — especially the big ones.

 Here’s a case in point: meals with major clients.
 You’ll need the specifics of each — when and where you went for the meal, which client you ate with, how many people you were with, the purpose of that meal, and any crucial discussions you had.